RunestoneInteractive/runestoneinteractive.github.io/source/directives.rst

        t.left(90)

-The most important thing to remember about an activecode example is that it is running in the browser.
-There is no need to connect to a server to even be online for these examples to work.
-The activecode directive makes use of a Skulpt (www.skulpt.org).
-Skulpt is an open source javascript implementation of Python.

-Normally and output from a print statment is appended to a ``<pre></pre>`` element in the page.
-Graphical output, such as the turtle graphics program in the example, is done on a ``<canvas>``.

-**Arguments**
+**Required Arguments**

-The identifier after the ``:: `` must be unique.
+Required: a unique identifier after the ``:: `` in the activecode directive.
+No spaces in this identifier.

+(This unique identifer will be the ``div`` id that contains this particular code snippet; this unique identifier allows you to tie activecode blocks to a grading interface, or any other groupings for assessment within the Runestone interface, for instance if you wanted students to complete a problem in an activecode window.
+For this reason, we recommend that you follow some type of naming convention in determining these unique identifiers for directives, especially activecode directives, since they are the most common place for users to edit and potentially save content repeatedly.

 **Optional Arguments**

-``:nopre:``  -- This flag prevents a ``<pre></pre>`` element from getting created.
+``:nopre:``  -- This flag prevents a ``<pre></pre>`` element from getting created in the page.
+(You might use this if you did not want to see the results of print statements from an included code segment but otherwise wanted it to be runnable.)

 ``:nocanvas:``  -- This flag prevents a ``<canvas>`` element from getting created.
+A canvas element is generally created e.g. when a program using the ``turtle`` library is run (see above).

-``:caption:``  The text argument to this parameter is formatted as a caption, underneath the activecode block
+``:caption:`` If used, this requires a text parameter.
+The text parameter to this argument is formatted as a caption, underneath the activecode block.
+You can see one in the example above, where the caption is ``A Turtle making a 90-degree left turn``.

 ``:language:`` The text argument to this parameter can be python, javascript, or html.
-This allows the activecode directive to support multiple languages!
+TODO TODO is this still true, and what is the default if you leave it off, is it Python?

-``:include:``  This option allows you to pre-prend other clode blocks.
-It is nice because it allows you to write individual activecode examples that build on each other without having to duplicate all the code and force the user to scroll through the code to find the newly introduced content.
+``:include:``  This option allows you to prepend other code blocks to this activecode block.
+It is useful because it allows you to write individual activecode examples that build on each other without having to duplicate all the code and force the user to scroll through the code to find the newly introduced content.
+For example, if you write a function definition in one activecode block, you can include that block in a later activecode block using the ``:include:`` argument, and thus can invoke that function in the current activecode block without redefining it.
+This argument requires at least one, and can take multiple, parameters: the unique identifiers of the activecode blocks that you want to include.
+(See the examples in reStructured text for an example of how you can use this.)

 ``:hidecode:`` This will make the activecode editor initially hidden, and add a button to automatically show the editor.
+You might use this if you want to put an activecode block in the page in order to include it in another activecode block, but you don't need or want students to see it right away.

-``:autorun`` This flag sets up an event so that your activecode example will begin running as soon as the web page is fully loaded.
+``:autorun:`` This flag sets up an event so that your activecode example will begin running as soon as the web page is fully loaded.

 ``:above:`` This positions the canvas above the editor.

-``:nocodelens:`` This activecode will not have a button to show the code in an codelens widget.
+``:nocodelens:`` This activecode will not have a button to show the code in an interactive codelens widget (more explanation of what this is follows in the **codelens directive** section).

 ``:tour_{1,2,3,4,5}``  Used for audio tours of the code.
 You can have up to five different audio tours of the same code.
-The format of a tour directive is tour name; line: audio_file_for_line.
-Here is an example:
+The format of a tour directive is ``tour name; line: audio_file_for_line``.
+TODO TODO is this correct?

+Here is an example of an activecode block using ``:tour_#`` argument(s):

 ::